 I like my muffins super soft and moist on the inside, and somewhat crunchy around the edges.
-I like my muffins chocked-full of blueberries and filling enough that I'm not hungry two hours later.
+I like my muffins chocked-full of fruits and filling enough that I'm not hungry two hours later.
 I like my muffins with cornmeal, because it has a great texture and is nutritious.

 Cornmeal?
 Nutritious?!
 Unfortunately a lot of us have been told a billion times over that corn is bad for us.
 Corn syrup, or High Fructose Corn Syrup, has been labeled as the arch enemy of our current generation.
 But you know what?
 Corn in its full and righteous state is actually pretty healthy.
 And you know what?
 It's delicious too!